joergkrause/nyaf/packages/@nyaf/lib/README.md

 Is it worth coding with NYAF and vanilla JS?
 For smaller projects and for apps that must load quickly, yes.

 The zipped package of the lib is 7 KBytes.
-Expanded just 23 KBytes.
+Expanded just 20 KBytes.
 Demo code is 115 KB but already includes a good bunch of Bootstrap's CSS.

 However, compared with React or Angular it's a lot simpler.
 Compared to Vue it's simpler and even smaller, but the delta is not that thrilling.

+## Tool Support

+What tool support?
+It's Web Components - any editor will do.
+It's JSX/TSX, so any good editor can handle this.
+And there are TypeScript decorators, event this is well supported.
+So, you don't need to tweak your editor.
+It works, no red squiggles, guaranteed.

 ## Restrictions

 The package runs, if there are no polyfills, only with ES2015.
 This limits the usage to any modern browser.
 It's pretty bold in Electron projects.

+## Credits

+Inspired by:

+* Angular (thanks for the idea of using decorators)
+* Polymer (especially lit-element, thanks for showing that Web Components are bold)
+* React (thanks for JSX)
+* Vue (thanks for showing short custom attributes)
+* TypeScript (I love it, period)

-# Next
+## Next

 Look out for 'nyaf-forms' (forms validation) and 'nyaf-store' (flux store).
 Simple but powerful!
 Available mid of 2019.